- A few disturbing implications about the Kanker Sisters and their views on romance are raised in their debut episode.

 - Heck the whole episode was sad, the nicest character on the show thought he was DYING.
 The fact that he trusted his friends only to find out they were joking is just insulting.

 - It's very upsetting when Jimmy's belief in fairy tales and magical creatures gets crushed in "Tinker Ed".
-There's a particularly heartwrenching scene where Jimmy, in denial, tearfully reads a picture book about fairy tales in the library, constantly telling himself that they do exist.
+There's a particularly heart-wrenching scene where Jimmy, in denial, tearfully reads a picture book about fairy tales in his front yard, constantly telling himself that they do exist.

 - There's an episode where the Eds introduce Jimmy to a happy park called "Smileyville" (they even produce a map for him) in order to cheer him up.
 It apparently works, and Jimmy happily enters through the Smileyville gates, excited to take part in all the fun things the park has to offer (such as a teddy bear picnic).
 Upon entering, however, he discovers that Smileyville is no more than a dirty, disgusting alley.
 Fortunately, Rolf steps in to console the crying Jimmy and get back at Eddy for crushing his hopes.